 In early 2007, Orano Canada completed an internal study evaluating the feasibility of mining the Midwest Main deposit via open pit mining methods and processing the resulting ore at the McClean Lake mill.
 In November 2007, the Midwest Joint Venture partners made a formal production decision to proceed with the development of the Midwest Main deposit.
 Subsequently, in November 2008, the Midwest Joint Venture partners announced that the development of the Midwest Main project would be delayed for an indefinite period due to delays and uncertainties associated with the regulatory approval process, increasing capital and operating cost estimates and the depressed state of the uranium market at the time.
-At this time, no development or production work is planned.

-Despite this decision, the Midwest Joint Venture partners advanced the environmental assessment process and, after several years of work, the final version of the Midwest Project Environmental Impact Statement ("EIS") was submitted to provincial and federal governments in September 2011.
-A Comprehensive Study Report was drafted by the CNSC and circulated for federal, provincial and aboriginal review, and in September 2012, the Midwest EIS was approved.
+Despite this decision, the MWJV partners advanced the environmental assessment process and, after several years of work, the final version of the Midwest Project Environmental Impact Statement ("EIS") was submitted to provincial and federal governments in September 2011.
+A Comprehensive Study Report was drafted by the CNSC and circulated for federal, provincial and Indigenous review, and in September 2012, the Midwest EIS was approved.